-LADM is a conceptual model schema of land administration that provides a reference model that enables the involved parties both within a single country and across different countries to communicate on the same platform based on the shared vocabulary [22].
+LADM is a conceptual model schema of land administration that provides a reference model that enables the involved parties both within a single country and across different countries to communicate on the same platform based on the shared vocabulary [4].
 LADM supports the development of the application software for and data quality management in land administration system.
-Therefore, it is applicable to both local and International situations in land administration [22].
-It is an international standard developed and published by the International Standardization Organization (ISO) under technical committee (TC211) for Geographic Information and Geomatics.
-ISO 19152 (ISO2011c) provided efficient and effective cadastral system development [4].
-However, during the development of LADM, three core classes were identified, namely "Person, Right and Parcel" [19].
+Therefore, it is applicable to both the local and International situations in land administration [4].
+It is an international standard developed and published by the International Standardization Organization (ISO) under the technical committee (TC211) for Geographic Information and Geomatics.
+ISO 19152 (ISO2011c) provided efficient and effective cadastral system development [9].
+However, during the development of LADM, three core classes were identified, namely "Person, Right and Parcel" [10].
 LADM is organized into three primary packages and one sub-package which facilitate maintenance of different data sets by different organizations each with their responsibilities in data maintenance at all levels.
 The core LADM in Version C is based on four core classes namely;

-- 1. Class LA\ Party, parties; - 2.
-Class LA\RRR, rights, restrictions or responsibilities; - 3.
-Class LA\ BAUnit, basic administrative unit; - 4.
-Class LA\ SpatialUnit, spatial units;
+- 1. Class LA_Party, parties; - 2.
+Class LA_RRR, rights, restrictions or responsibilities; - 3.
+Class LA_BAUnit, basic administrative unit; - 4.
+Class LA SpatialUnit, spatial units;

-Figure; 2: Four core classes of LADM (ISO 2011): [17]
+Figure 2: Four core classes of LADM (ISO 2011): [8]

-Figure 3; Basic classes of LADM: [17].
+Figure 3: Basic classes of LADM: [8].

-The three packages in LADM with one sub package as shown in figure 3.
+The three packages in LADM with one sub package are shown in Figure 3.